fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ## Amazon CloudFront

 * is a content delivery web service - an easy way to distribute content with low-latency, high data transfer speeds - can be used to deliver websites including dynamic, static, streaming and interactive content, using a global network of edge locations.
 Request for content are automatically routed to the nearest edge location for best performance.
+* _Edge caching_ refers to the use of caching servers to store content closer to end users.
+For instance, if you visit a popular Web site and download some static content that gets cached, each subsequent user will get served that content directly from the caching server until it expires.
 ---

 # Compute and Network Services